F0903/AutoPower/README.md

 Then just run the uninstall_service script.
 Note that a restart might be required to completely remove it.
 Afterwards you can delete the folder.

+If you did not save the installation scripts, open a PowerShell session with Admin rights.
+Then just type ``sc.exe delete AutoPower`` and follow as above.

 __Note:__
 __This program has only been tested with Windows 11 and 10, but should work down to Windows 7.__